 |Owls Gathered||Witnessing multiple owls gathered together in a dream||Signifies collective wisdom, collaboration, and unity|

 - If we dream of observing an owl on a tree and we see our mother or father with us, a particular event may probably happen to our parents or our relationship with them will change and this change may be due to a news story, to a secret that it will come out and that can upset us.

-- There’s another very important meaning connected with this dream symbolism is hunting.
+- Another significant meaning connected with this dream symbolism is hunting.
 The owls are excellent hunters and they throw themselves with their claws on the prey to grab it.
-Their claws are really deadly and have nothing to envy from the claws of hawks or eagles.
+Their claws are deadly and have nothing to envy from the claws of hawks or eagles.

-- An owl on a tree at night is not a good sign for prey because it means that it is ready to catch, to hunt and then to eat.
-And here the dreamer must be very careful, with his eyes wide open when he sees an owl on a tree in the night.
-Almost certainly a danger could come in life or a person could create damage.
-A bad omen, especially for business and work, so if we dream of being at work and watching this bird, then our business could fall sharply, a sharp deterioration.
+- An owl on a tree at night is not a good sign for prey because it is ready to catch, hunt, and then eat.
+And here the dreamer must be very careful, with his eyes wide open when he sees an owl on a tree in night.
+Almost certainly, a danger could come in life or a person could create damage.
+A bad omen, especially for business and work, so if we dream of being at work and watching this bird, then our business could fall sharply.

 - Hearing the sound of an owl is not a very positive dream because it can symbolize the possibility of an unfavorable event that comes into our lives.

 - But indeed every dream can have its positive sides.
-And so to dream that an owl attacks us trying to hurt us with its claws but being able to escape, even to kill the bird, means being ready to fight, being able to overcome a moment of difficulty that can come at any moment of our lives.
-Shooting an owl therefore means avoiding a nefarious period, a very complicated phase of our life.
+And so to dream that an owl attacks us, trying to hurt us with its claws but being able to escape, even to kill the bird, means being ready to fight and overcome a moment of difficulty that can come at any moment of our lives.
+Shooting an owl means avoiding a nefarious period, a highly complex phase of our life.

-- A wounded owl who loses blood signals the possibility of having to face a very complicated period, a period in which our psycho-physical energies will be very low indeed.
+- A wounded owl who loses blood signals the possibility of facing a very complicated period in which our psycho-physical energies will be very low.